mariev/studiousmarie/index.md

 	"http://www.iastate.edu/">Iowa State
 	University</a>. <br><br>
 	My undergraduate education was in Biochemistry and Math.
-Prior to grad school, I worked for five (5) years at <a href = "http://psbc.org/home/index.htm" title ="Donate a pint - save 3 lives!"> Puget
-	Sound Blood Center</a>, testing donor blood products in a cGMP, FDA-regulated environment.
+Prior to grad school, I worked for five (5) years at <a href = "https://www.bloodworksnw.org/" title ="Donate a pint - save 3 lives!"> Bloodworks NW </a>, (previously Puget Sound Blood Center ) testing donor blood products in a cGMP, FDA-regulated environment.
 	<br><br>
 	My main interest is developing analytical systems that help scientists and researchers do their job more effectively.
 I primarily program in R, but routinely use python,